Here’s what to look for in a good jumper, and which jumper you NEED to buy!

 In order to get optimal development, your baby should be spending a lot of time on their tummy, then crawling, then standing, then cruising, then walking.
 That’s the normal sequence of events for a well-developed baby.
 When baby is in their jumper, they are getting a lot of uncontrolled movements.
 According to Rady Children’s Hospital in San Diego, the uncontrolled movements that are experienced in a jumper, like standing on tiptoe and rapid, wobbly jumping, aren’t helping your baby to develop.
 The hospital says that these movements don’t help to develop trunk and leg control in the same way that more natural movements, like crawling and cruising do.

 All of this adds up to a baby who doesn’t have the necessary skills to walk or crawl as they should.
 Between the baby experiencing improper hip and back alignment, combined with the encouragement of standing on the tiptoes and the lack of control for those core and leg muscles, baby just can’t do what they should.
-In any case, there is some evidence that normal walking will be delayed in babies who use jumpers or bouncers.
+In any case, there is some evidence that normal walking will be delayed in babies who use walkers, jumpers, or bouncers.

 Besides being bad for baby, jumpers can be dangerous.
 There is a big chance that your baby can become injured when in a baby jumper.
 Babies can slip out of seats or pinch fingers in the springs.
 Supports can break and babies can get hurt.